araffin/academic-kickstart/content/post/tune-sac-isaac-sim/index.md

 An aspect I wanted to improve was properly defining the boundaries of the action space.
 In part one, I quickly fixed it by limiting the action space to 3% of the original.
 For a more precise definition, I [recorded](https://gist.github.com/araffin/e069945a68aa0d51fcdff3f01e945c70) the actions taken by a trained PPO agent and took the 2.5th and 97.5th percentile for the new limits.
-In other words, the new action space contains 95% of the actions commanded by a trained PPO agent:
+In other words, the new action space contains 95% of the actions commanded by a trained PPO agent[^define-space]:
 ```python
 # np.percentile(actions, 2.5, axis=0)
 low = np.array([-2.0, -0.4, -2.6, -1.3, -2.2, -1.9, -0.7, -0.4, -2.1, -2.4, -2.5, -1.7])
 # np.percentile(actions, 97.5, axis=0)
 high = np.array([1.1, 2.6, 0.7, 1.9, 1.3, 2.6, 3.4, 3.8, 3.4, 3.4, 1.9, 2.1])
 ```

-Note: I repeat the same process for any new environment where those boundaries would not work.

 ## Need for Speed or: How I Learned to Stop Worrying About Sample Efficiency